This post may contain affiliate links. See our disclosure policy for details.

 This program has the look and feel of a game even though your child is actively learning.
 The gaming feel plus the short lessons make Smartick a great program for kids who need that extra motivation.

-The interactive program personalizes instruction with AI technology, so your child’s learning experience is determined by their unique ability and pace.
-This keeps kids at the “just right” level, which prevents them from feeling frustrated because it’s too hard – or bored because it’s way too easy.
+The interactive program personalizes instruction with AI technology.
+Your child’s learning experience is determined by their unique ability and pace.
+This keeps kids at the “just right” level.

 We have used this program and were very impressed.
 Read about our experience with Smartick here.